S0AndS0/Jekyll_Admin/_contributing/contributing.md

 ---
 layout: collections/home
-collection_name: administration
+collection_name: contributing
-title: Administration
+title: Contributing
-list_title: Usage Examples
+list_title: Advanced Setup Examples
-permalink: /admin/
+permalink: /contributing/
-description: Bash scripts for Jekyll/Git allowed users and server configuration modifications
+description: How to add to code base or documentation of this project
 ---

 For this collection of examples, assume that administrators _`Joanna`_ and _`Elizabeth`_ have the following configuration blocks within their local `~/.ssh/config` files...